Raidline/kafka-workshop/kafka-backend/README.md

 Your job is to implement a mechanism that will check if the cart is valid after the update.

-And rollback the update on the iteam A if it is not.
+And rollback the update on the item A if it is not.

 In this case there is no need to create a new topic for the error, because the error is internal.

 But you need to rollback the update in the cart service.

+**The rollback does not involve anymore the promo service.**

 After you done everything you should be able to see the cart service recovering from the error and updating the products in the cart again.